yangr0/RVuln/installation.md

 Then download the zip https://github.com/iinc0gnit0/RVuln/archive/master.zip and extract it

-Go to the directory RVuln directory in and use do `cargo build --release`
+Go to the RVuln directory and use do `cargo build --release`

 The executable will be located at `target/release/RVuln.exe`